Repentance is for Believers

 The word “repent” (metanoeo) occurs twice in these verses and it is something done by a believer.
 And now that we know what the word means, we can see that Jesus is talking about more than apologizing and asking someone to forgive you.
 For one thing, the other person’s forgiveness is not what releases you from guilt; your repentance does.
 But to repent is to do more than apologize or be sorry; it requires a definite change.

 Have you ever apologized for something you did and said you were sorry, but you had no desire to change?
 This probably happens frequently with children whose parents teach them to apologize.
 In most cases, the child probably regrets getting caught more than he regrets having offended someone, but he still needs to learn to apologize.
 More important, he needs to learn to repent, to decide to change his behavior.
 The purpose of punishment is to help him decide to change, because most of us would never learn to repent on our own.

 Paul wrote the Book of Romans to the saints in Rome, whose “faith is being reported all over the world” (Rom.
 1:8).
 He longed to see them so they “may be mutually encouraged by each other’s faith” (v.
 12).
-Yet Paul reprimanded them for showing “contempt for the riches of [God’s] kindness, tolerance and patience, not realizing that God’s kindness leads you toward repentance” (Rom.
+Yet Paul reprimanded them for showing “contempt for the riches of [God’s] kindness, forbearance and patience, not realizing that God’s kindness is intended to lead you to repentance” (Rom.
 2:4).
-We realize that God extends His tolerance and patience to sinners so they might repent and be saved, but this verse states that He treats us in a similar way so we might also repent.
-This verse also shows that He extends kindness to believers so they might repent, or change the way they think.
+We realize that God extends his tolerance and patience to sinners so they might repent and be saved, but this verse states that he treats us in a similar way so we might also repent.
+This verse also shows that he extends kindness to believers so they might repent, or change the way they think.